dtaht/blog-cerowrt/content/post/selective_unprotect.md

 packets get in an aggregate (unlikely), but video in most videoconferencing protocols should recover just fine.

-But: God help you if you have TWO routers actually acting this way.
+But: Ghu help you if you have TWO routers actually acting this way.
 I'm really tempted to do this experiment just because I don't know of any good way to simulate what would happen!